Seanan McGuire

-Seanan McGuire (pronounced SHAWN-in; born January 5, 1978) is an American author and filker.
+Seanan McGuire (/'SO:nIn/ SHAWN-in; born January 5, 1978) is an American author and filker.
 McGuire is known for her urban fantasy novels.
 She uses the pseudonym Mira Grant to write science fiction/horror and the pseudonym A. Deborah Baker to write the "Up-and-Under" children's portal fantasy series.

 In 2010, she was awarded the John W. Campbell Award for Best New Writer.
 Her works have garnered numerous awards, including the Alex Award, Hugo Award, Locus Award, and Nebula Award.

 Early life and education

 McGuire was born on January 5, 1978, in Martinez, California.
 McGuire has stated that her mother, Micki McGuire, had "primary custody, two other children, no money, and an abusive husband who targeted [Seanan]".
 During the summer, McGuire traveled with her father, a carnival worker of Romani origin, an experience she described as "Bradbury-esque running wild and unfettered through farmers' fields, building Ferris wheels and living on funnel cake."

 At age nine, McGuire was diagnosed with obsessive–compulsive disorder.

 McGuire attended University of California, Berkeley, where she studied folklore and herpetology.